-Sernik is the name of the renowned cheesecake from Poland, which is considered a highlight of the country’s cuisine.
+Sernik is the name of the renowned cheesecake from Poland, which is considered a highlight of Polish cuisine.
 Its preparation involves a shortcrust pastry base with a high filling of layered cheese, sugar and eggs, which is refined with raisins, orange peel and other delicacies.

 The use of Twarog, also known as Polish Farmer’s Cheese, is what distinguishes it from any other type of cheesecake.